 Tazarotene May Produce the Most Results, But Adapalene May Be Best If Your Skin Is Sensitive

 The Essential Information

 There are three FDA-approved prescription topical retinoids on the market:

-Unfortunately, no studies have yet been performed directly comparing all three retinoids at once, so we can't say for sure.
+No studies have yet been performed directly comparing all three retinoids at once, so we can't say for sure.
 But there have been several studies that at least compare two of them head-to-head, so here is our best educated guess based on the data so far:

 Tazarotene may be slightly more effective compared to Adapalene, and Adapalene may be similarly effective compared to Tretinoin.